Classroom newsletters are kind of hit and miss.

-There’s a big reason I believe that these newsletters — which could be great parent/teacher communication tools — fall on deaf ears (or blind eyes).
+There's a big reason I believe that these newsletters -- which could be great parent/teacher communication tools -- fall short.

 They're not personalized.
 If parents knew there would be comments unique to their children, they'd be much more likely to read them.